How often should a Health and Safety (HSE) Risk Assessment be reviewed?

-It is imperative for the lines of communication to be kept open and to encourage people to offer feedback and to report on any issues that may affect the health and safety in the workplace.
+It is imperative for the lines of communication to be kept open and to encourage people to offer feedback and report on any issues that may affect health and safety in the workplace.

 When employers notice something like this, it is crucial that the risk factor be identified and dealt with accordingly to prevent harm.

 Any questions?
 Speak to one of our Experts

 Employers have a level of compassion and they realise that there are individuals who need special consideration from time to time such as pregnant or breastfeeding employees, those who return to work after suffering long-term illness, or when visitors enter the premises.